awsdocs/aws-java-developer-guide-v2/doc_source/examples-s3-buckets.md

 For more information, see [Lifecycle Configuration for a Bucket with Versioning](http://docs.aws.amazon.com/AmazonS3/latest/user-guide/lifecycle-configuration-bucket-with-versioning.html) in the Amazon Simple Storage Service User Guide\.

 **Note**
-These code snippets assume that you understand the material in basics, and have configured default AWS credentials using the information in [Set default credentials and Region](setup.md#setup-credentials)\.
+These code snippets assume that you understand the material in basics, and have configured default AWS credentials using the information in [Set up single sign\-on access for the SDK](setup-basics.md#setup-credentials)\.

 **Topics**
 + [Create a bucket](#create-bucket)